denis-rim/kotichefs/readme.md

-# KotiCheefs - A course project for the course [Full Stack open 2021]
+# KotiChefs - A course project for the course [Full Stack open 2021]
 ### https://fullstackopen.com/en/

 ## Features